 Then use a sharp knife to cut the sushi roll into pieces.
 I don’t find it particularly better to use a serrated knife.
 Just make sure to use a sharp one!

-Now you’re ready to eat with some soy sauce, pickled ginger, and wasabi, as desired!
+Now you’re ready to eat the rolls with some soy sauce, pickled ginger, and wasabi, as desired!

 - 6 sheets sushi seaweed aka nori

 - 1/2 lb sushi-grade raw salmon or desired raw fish of choice